tastypeanut/beta2/_posts/2020-04-10-how-to-brute-force-dns-records-with-dnscan.md

 </pre>

 {: .box-note}
-**Note:** The reason why there are repeated subdomains is that each one ponts to a different IP address.
+**Note:** The reason why there are repeated subdomains is because each one points to a different IP address.

 To search for AAAA records (IPv6), we just need to add the `-6` argument as indicated by the help menu.
 We could do other things, like a recursive subdomain scan, or TLD scanning, but these options are not covered in this post.